devops329/devops/instruction/containers/containers.md

 docker image build -t webserver .
 ```

-This should execute ever command in the `Dockerfile` and result in a brand new container image.
+This should execute every command in the `Dockerfile` and result in a brand new container image.
 You can verify that the image was created by querying your local registry with the `images` command.

 ```sh
 docker images -a